 Note: Scroll down to the recipe card section of the post for the ingredients with amounts included and for more complete directions.

-How to Make Red Beans and Rice with Sausage
+How to Make Red Beans and Rice with Andouille Sausage

 To make this protein-packed dish red beans and rice dish with lots of sausage and ham, follow these basic and straightforward steps:

-Step 1: To a large skillet or stockpot, add the olive oil, bell pepper, onion, celery, and saute over medium high heat for 5 minutes before adding the garlic and sauteeing for another minutes.
+Step 1: Add the olive oil, bell pepper, onion, and celery to a large skillet, large pot, or Dutch oven.
+Sauté over medium-high heat for 5 minutes before adding the garlic and sauteeing for another few minutes.

 Step 2: Add the seasonings, salt, pepper, and saute for 1 minute.

-Step 3: Add the smoked ham, ham hock, sausage, red beans, Worcestershire, bay leaf, and simmer for at least 30 minutes.
+Step 3: Add the smoked ham, ham hock, sausage, red beans, Worcestershire, and bay leaf, and simmer over medium heat for at least 30 minutes.

 Simmering Tip